Comparable Coverage Requirements

 - If you are a domestic student (or have a different visa status than noted above), required if you will be studying / traveling / doing research outside of the United States during this academic year.

-Download the 2020-2021 Comparable Coverage Checklist (PDF) for information on requirements for the current academic year.
+Download the 2021-2022 Comparable Coverage Checklist (PDF) for information on requirements for current academic year.

-Download the 2021-2022 Comparable Coverage Checklist (PDF) for information on requirements for next academic year.
+Download the 2022-2023 Comparable Coverage Checklist (PDF) for information on requirements for new academic year.